By Jean-Pierre Matte, Director of Fibre Deployment

 Remote work is here to stay, but the office isn’t going anywhere either.
-Many organizations will embrace a hybrid model where people will split their time working between home and the office.
+Many organizations are embracing a hybrid model where people will split their time working between home and the office.
 Companies who are on the ball will see this as an opportunity to re-evaluate their office space, reduce operating costs and course-correct their digital transformation.
-At Beanfield, we understand these challenges, and we’re here to help.

 From Disaster Recovery to Future Proofing